raspberrypilearning/grow-a-tree/en/step_2.md

 'stop this script' also stops the forever block.
 It can now relax!

 --- task ---
-+ Test the second condition by dragging it away from the main scripts.
-Below highlights which blocks to drag away.
-Run the program again.
++ Test the second condition blocks by dragging it away from the main scripts.

-+ Does Tree sprite just keep on growing?
++ Run the program again.
+Does Tree sprite just keep on growing?
 Hmmm, nice but remember we do need to end this game sometime soon!

-+ Drag the blocks back in to the script again.
++ Now, drag the blocks back in to the script again.

 + Run the program to check your changes.
 --- /task ---